Zoxouu/ExerciceArchitectureSimplifie/README.md

-# ExerciceArchitectureSimplifi-e
-Exercice for EndMC
+# Exercise For my Certification EndMC